 Food waste is one of the biggest issues facing the restaurant industry and recent years have seen a growing number of restaurants and chefs starting to tackle the issue.
 Ex-Tredwells founder Chantelle Nicholsen, and Skye Gyngell of Spring, are just a couple of examples of pioneering chefs who have totally transformed their own restaurants to be kinder to the planet.
 But more on that later.

 In fact, it’s not just chefs and restaurants who are paving the way for doing things more sustainably.
 Customers want – nay, expect – more from businesses these days, and actively seek out places that give back to the planet and the community.
 No longer is it enough to simply serve great-tasting food and drink.
 Customers care now more than ever about what goes on behind the scenes, from sourcing high welfare meat and supporting local producers to thinking about the way the ingredients are cooked to ensure nothing is wasted.
-It’s the reason that restaurants such as Silo, Warehouse and Native exist today, all of which were born out of a desire to change the way restaurants operate by offering a low-waste, ethical and sustainable way of doing business.
+It’s the reason that restaurants such as Silo and Spring exist today, all of which were born out of a desire to change the way restaurants operate by offering a low-waste, ethical and sustainable way of doing business.

 Once upon a time, it was only vegan restaurants who cared about any of the above, but now it’s a prerequisite to any new and aspiring venture.
 Many places go beyond what’s on the menu, crafting interiors that are just as rigorously sourced as the food.
 Furniture that’s been upcycled or made using recycled materials, for example, or decorative details sourced from artisan producers.
 To clarify, it’s these sorts of places that we’ve included in this round-up: the ones that go a little bit beyond serving seasonal menus (trust us, there are plenty of those already in London) to those that use sustainable energy or have cut their use of plastic entirely.